List of characters in the Mahabharata: Karna's adoptive brothers

 Adhiratha and Radha, the adoptive parents of Karna, had some biological children.
 Karna's adoptive brothers were killed during the Kurukshetra War.

 Karna's unnamed wives

 In the original Mahabharata, there are some mentions of Karna's wives.
 Their names are not revealed, but it is described that they belonged to Suta (charioteer) community.

 Sons of Karna

 Karna's sons were Vrishasena, Vrishaketu, Banasena, Chitrasena, Satyasena, Sushena, Shatrunjaya, Dvipata, and Prasena.
 All except for Vrishaketu were killed in the war.

+Kashya

+Kashya was a king of the Kashi Kingdom and father to Amba, Ambika, and Ambalika.

 Kauravas

 The names of the 100 Kauravas are:

 Kauravya

 He was the father of Ulupi and grandfather of Iravan.

 Kratha

 Kratha is the Kshatriya king and the reincarnation of Rahu.
 He fought the side of Kauravas and killed by a Kulinda king during Kurukshetra war.

 Kripi

 Kripi was the sister of Kripa.
-She and her brother were adopted by the Rajguru of King Shantanu.
-Her actual parents were Saradvan and Janapadi.
-She married Dronacharya, who was poor at that time.
-When they wanted a powerful son, they prayed to Shiva, and a son named Ashwathama was born.
+She and her brother were adopted by King Shantanu.
+Her actual parents were Sharadvan and Janapadi.
+She married Drona, who was poor at that time.
+When they wanted a powerful son, they prayed to Shiva, and a son named Ashvatthama was born.